Summary of our market study

-Adapting to European and French regulations is a critical aspect for players in the French MaaS market.
-Legislation such as the Loi d'Orientation des Mobilités (LOM) has laid the foundations for more open data initiatives, and has etabulated new rights for Digital Multimodal Services (SMN), designating a regulatory role for transport authorities and the Autorité de Régulation des Transports (ART).
+Legislation such as the Loi d'Orientation des Mobilités (LOM) has laid the foundations for more open data initiatives, and has etabulated new rights for Digital Multimodal Services (DMS), designating a regulatory role for transport authorities and the Autorité de Régulation des Transports (ART).

-• SNCF Assistant: Emblematic of France's railway prowess, the SNCF Assistant serves as a digital hub for travelers using France's vast rail network.
-Beyond trains, the platform also simplifies access to cabs and chauffeur-driven car services, illustrating a broad vision of mobility.
+• SNCF Assistant: the SNCF Assistant serves as a digital hub for travelers using the vast French rail network.

 • Whim: Innovative provider with a unique package.